-General Information Regarding the District And Its Economy
+General Information Regarding the District And Its Economy (this page intentionally left blank)

 THE DISTRICT

 This Appendix contains a brief discussion of certain economic and demographic characteristics of the area in which the District is located.
 Information in this Appendix has been obtained from sources that are believed to be reliable, although no investigation has been made to verify the accuracy of such information.